-Naomi's daughter-in-law, Ruth, a Moabitess, portrays faithfulness, loyalty, and humility by clinging to her mother-in-law and her mother-in-law's God by returning to the house of bread in Israel in-spite of the fact that there appears to be nothing in it for her.
+Naomi's daughter-in-law, Ruth, a Moabitess, portrays faithfulness, loyalty, and humility by clinging to her mother-in-law and her mother-in-law's God by returning to the house of bread in Israel, even though there appears to be nothing in it for her.

 . . . wherever you go, I will go; And wherever you lodge, I will lodge; Your people shall be my people, And your God, my God.

 Ruth expresses this in words and exhibits this loyalty in action by returning with Naomi to Naomi's homeland.
 Ruth was most likely despised, considering the animosity between Israel and Moab at that time.
 Ruth loyally cared for and provided for her mother-in-law without much prospect nor provision for her future.